spark-notebook/spark-notebook/README.md

 * Add the [MapR Maven repository](http://doc.mapr.com/display/MapR/Maven+Artifacts+for+MapR) as an sbt [proxy repository](http://www.scala-sbt.org/0.13/docs/Proxy-Repositories.html)
 * Build Spark Notebook using the MapR Hadoop jars by setting the `hadoop-version` property to the MapR-specific version.
 See the MapR Maven Repository link above for the specific versions to use.
-For example, to build Spark Notebook with the MapR
-Hadoop jars and Hive and Parquet support:
+For example, to build Spark Notebook with the MapR Hadoop jars and Hive and Parquet support for Spark 1.3.1:
 ```
 sbt -Dspark.version=1.3.1 -Dhadoop.version=2.5.1-mapr-1503 -Dwith.hive=true -Dwith.parquet=true clean dist
 ```